 I am an assistant professor at the psychology department of the University of Amsterdam.
 My research interests are in social and cultural psychology, with a particular focus on the psychology of belief systems and worldviews.

 View my CV here

 I graduated in the Psychology of Culture and Religion program at Radboud University Nijmegen in 2004 and subsequently obtained a MSc in Social Psychology at the University of Amsterdam (in 2006).
 After working as a research assistant at the Social Psychology department, I started my PhD project in Amsterdam in 2008.
 In 2012, I defended my thesis (cum laude).

 In 2012 I spent a year as a postdoc at the University of British Columbia, at the Centre for Human Evolution, Cognition, and Culture (HECC) and the Heine Lab.
 I currently work at the University of Amsterdam and am involved in several research projects with my colleagues at the Amsterdam Uncertainty Lab and many others.
-My research is funded by the AXA Research Fund.
+From 2014-2017, my research was funded by the AXA Research Fund.